-If you are covered the damages, contact your local insurance agent to file a claim so that the process of restoration can be started on.
+If you are covered the damages, contact your local insurance agent to file a claim so that the process of restoration can be started.
 The photos and videos taken to showcase damage sustained should be kept, the receipts for all supplies and services during the cleanup process should be kept, the receipts, if professional care was sort, should be kept, motel bills should be kept for all the times you could not sleep in the house, even all the damaged items should be saved, your insurance company representative may want to see it.
 If you have not yet done the cleanup, and if you can wait, be patient till your insurer sends a contractor over to take care of the damages.

 Proper Items Disposal